 An animal permit is required for animals (except for domestic dogs and cats), reptiles, or fowl that are kept outside of a residence.
 An animal permit will not be issued for animals/reptiles regulated by the Florida Fish and Wildlife Conservation Commission or any other permitting agency.

-In order to apply for an animal permit, you must be the property owner or have permission from the property owner.
-In addition to any conditions that are made part of an animal permit, you will be responsible for complying with applicable homeowners’ association rules and regulations.
-Prior to issuance of an animal permit, an inspection must be performed by a Code Enforcement Inspector.
-After all conditions have been met and a satisfactory inspection has been completed, an animal permit will be issued.
+A person applying for an animal permit must be the property owner or have permission from the property owner.
+In addition to any conditions that are made part of an animal permit, the applicant will be responsible for complying with applicable homeowners’ association rules and regulations.

 The following guidelines will assist you in preparing a home for your pet:

-- Animal feed must be stored in a sealed container to prevent access by rodents, insects, and wildlife.
+- Animal feed must be stored in sealed containers.

 Apply for an Animal Permit